GerritCodeReview/plugins_its-base/src/main/resources/Documentation/config-rulebase-common.md

 Any [property][event-properties] of the event may be used from templates.
-So for example `$subject` in the above example refers to the event's subject property, and `$change-number` would refer to the change's number.
+So for example `$subject` in the above example refers to the event's subject property, and `$changeNumber` would refer to the change's number.

 Additionally, the context's `its` property provides an object that